xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 2 JavaScript Fundamentals.md

 typeof alert // "function"  (3)
 ```

-1. Math is a built-in object that provides mathematical operations.
+1. `Math` is a built-in object that provides mathematical operations.

-2. The result of typeof null is "object".
+2. The result of `typeof null` is `"object"`.
 It's an officially recognized error but kept for compatibility.

-3. The result of typeof alert is "function", because alert is a function.
+3. The result of `typeof alert is "function"`, because `alert` is a function.
 Functions belong to the object type.
 That comes from the early days of JavaScript.

 ## 2.6.
 Interaction: alert, prompt, confirm